chrisvfritz/hubot-slack-twitter/README.md

 By adding the **Hubot Slack Twitter**, you can configure many twitter accounts and bind them to one or more Slack rooms.
 Then, anybody in the room (even private) can ask the robot to tweet on the dedicated room twitter account.

+Moreover, a basic stats report is available by chan / in DM to promote people who tweet the most with **Hubot Slack Twitter**.

 ## Installation

 In hubot project repository, run: